Managing Your Fabric Software

 7. Click Save when you have configured all the necessary rules in the fabric-level image policy.

-You are returned to the Prepare - <fabric> window, with this new fabric-level image policy automatically selected in the Policy field.
+You are returned to the Prepare - <fabric> page, with this new fabric-level image policy automatically selected in the Policy field.

 4. Determine when you want to stage the fabric-level image policy.

-• Leave the Stage Now option unselected to stage the fabric-level image policy later.
+• Leave the Stage Now option unselected to stage the fabric-level image policy at a later date.

 Staging the fabric-level image policy later allows you to stage the images in the fabric to be used later (for example, by copying the images onto the switch bootflash) so that you can upgrade a subset of the devices later that match the policy.